-The Company's Vice-President, Environment and Technology, along with a team of environmental health and safety professionals, and with the support of local plant managers and regional general managers, lead the management of environmental matters and ensure that the Company's environmental programs and policies are carried out efficiently and in compliance with applicable legislation, in order to ensure the protection of the environment, employees and the public.
+The Company's Vice-President, Environment and Technology and the Vice-President and General Counsel, U.S. Operations, each lead a team of environmental health and safety professionals who, with the support of regional general managers and local plant managers, manage environmental, health and safety matters to ensure that the Company's programs and policies are carried out efficiently and in compliance with applicable legislation, in order to ensure the protection of the environment, employees and the public.